 An overview of intercultural life and ministry responsibilities in general and participation in The EDGE program in particular.
 Subjects covered include motivation, personal preparation, expectations and goals.
 Emphasis is placed upon understanding oneself and relating with the mission organization, the church at home, the church overseas, and team members.
-Prerequisite IS 201 and TH 203.
+Special fee required.
+Prerequisites: IS 201 and TH 203.